BlockstreamResearch/secp256k1-zkp/src/modules/musig/musig.md

        which updates in place
            * the session state `session`
            * the array of signer data `signers`
-       It outputs an auxillary integer `nonce_is_negated` and has an auxillary input `adaptor`.
+       It outputs an auxilary integer `nonce_is_negated` and has an auxilary input `adaptor`.
 Both of these may be set to NULL for ordinary signing purposes.
        If the signer did not provide a message to `secp256k1_musig_session_initialize`, a message must be provided now by calling `secp256k1_musig_session_set_msg` which